radavies/sports-game/README.md

 ### What UI do we need?

-* Story / intro page
-  * Explain the game
-  * Use the team name / city etc
-  * "Welcome to your club boss"

 * Dashboard
   * Where the game is played from - opens up other UIs as required
   * Player overview